matzapata/chat-with/README.md

 TODO: - subscription guard
 TODO: - tests
-TODO: - resend email provider
+TODO: - resend email strategy
+TODO: - cleanup payments implementation
+TODO: - make auth modular to switch providers and bring in supabase or firebase, passport
+TODO: - deploy server with gcp initially for cost efficient but keep the door open for kubernetes

 # Infra